-A Job Evaluation Panel held on11 July 2023 had evaluated and approved the Benefits Appeal Officer role at Grade 6 (previously Grade 5), which was not yet reflected in the forecast outturn position, to be updated at Quarter 2.
-The impact of this job evaluation in the sum of £1,485,88 would be split at City of Lincoln Council: £861.81 and North Kesteven: £624,07.
+A Job Evaluation Panel held on 11 July 2023 had evaluated and approved the Benefits Appeal Officer role at Grade 6 (previously Grade 5).
+This was now reflected in the current forecast outturn position.
+The impact of this job evaluation totalled \pounds 1,485.88, which had been split as follows: City of Lincoln \pounds 861.81 and North Kesteven \pounds 624.07